Moving to Switzerland

 Money: Switzerland is not part of the EU and has retained its own currency, the Swiss Franc (CHF).
 The Swiss Franc is subdivided into 100 rappen (German) or 100 centimes (French).
 Credit cards are widely accepted and ATMs are readily available.

 Tipping: While there is no obligation to tip in Switzerland, many people do, especially in Zurich, where a 10 to 20 percent tip is common.
-In other areas, it is acceptable to round up your bill to the nearest five or ten francs.
+In other areas, it is acceptable to round up the bill to the nearest 5 or 10 CHF.

 Time: GMT+1 (GMT+2 from the last Sunday in March to the last Sunday in October)